 The things you have to have like a roof over your head, car insurance, utility bills, and food to name a few.

 If you add up all your needs and it totals more than half of your after-tax income then you need to make lifestyle adjustments to bring that number down.

 You can rent out a room in your house to help cut costs.
 If your car is too expensive, downgrading to something cheaper can help you have a lot more money for saving each month.
-I used AirBnb to make a ton of extra money!
+Try renting a part of your home on AirBnb for extra money to save.

 30% of Your Income Should be Spent on Wants: